 B2C Brands Stand Out Using Cartoon Commercials.
-Here Are 3 Reasons WHY?
+Here’s What B2B Can Learn From Them!

 Back in the 50s and 60s, cartoon or animation has always been used in commercials aimed at children.
 Kellogs led the pack with many of its cartoon commercials featuring cute characters, jingles, and child-friendly voiceovers.

 The broader question remains, can animation marketing be used for a wider audience, young and old alike?
 Supporters of this medium say animation can build awareness and attention to any audience.
 Naysayers argue that this medium is limited and is only effective with children.

 Animation has rather evolved over time!
 To track down the entire process of evolution of animation from entertainment to business marketing, read about its journey through time here!